 What to know when you go:

 - Starting in June 2019, a reservation system has been implemented.
 See our discussion regarding the new Kauai north shore shuttle and reservation system.
-Also, check the garden’s website for current procedures.
+Also, check the garden’s website for current procedures to visit.

 - The entrance is almost at the end of highway 560 near Ke’e Beach and the start of the famous Kalalau Trail.